Abraham's family tree: Biblical narrative

-Abram and Sarai prospered materially but had no children.
+Abram and Sarai prospered materially but they had no children.
 Abram thought to leave his estate to a trusted servant, but God promised him a son and heir.
 When he was 86 years old, Sarai suggested and Abram agreed that a practical way to have a child was through Sarai’s servant Hagar.
 Hagar conceived right away and in time Ishmael was born.
 This situation brought strife rather than happiness between Hagar and Sarai.
 Nevertheless, God saw Hagar’s suffering and promised that although this was not the child promised to Abram, he would nevertheless make Ishmael’s descendants into a great nation also.